vgteam/toil-vg/README.md

     toil-vg run ./local-toilvg-jobstore ./test_vg_input/NA12877.brca1.brca2.bam.fq NA12877 ./local-toilvg-output --graphs ./test_vg_input/BRCA1_BRCA2_may6.vg --chroms 13 --index_cores 2 --alignment_cores 2 --calling_cores 2

+## Configuration file

+A configuration file can be used as an alternative to most command line options.
+A default configuration file can be generated using

+    toil-vg generate-config > config.yaml

+Pass this file to `toil-vg` commands using the `--config` option.

+For non-trivial inputs, care must be taken to specify the resource requirements for the different phases, as they all default to single-core and 4G of ram.

 ## Basic start-to-finish run of the Toi-VG pipeline on Amazon EC2

 ### Install and setup local cgcloud